Implementation of a Global Minimum Tax Rate

 Conclusion

-• Understand that the tax rates used for the comparison with the global minimum rate are not necessarily the posted rates of each jurisdiction but Effective tax rates computed by these rules.
+2. Understand that the tax rates used for the comparison with the global minimum rate are not necessarily the posted rates of each jurisdiction but Effective tax rates computed under these rules.
 Integra members can provide considerable value to their clients in determining what is included in these calculations.

-• The rules cover many situations where the top up tax may be allocated or moved with a group to ensure that it lands somewhere as opposed to nowhere.
+4. The rules cover many situations where the top up tax may be allocated or moved within a group to ensure that it lands somewhere as opposed to nowhere.